HardwareLounge/selly/README.md

 ### General

 TOKEN: The bot token.
 You can find it in the [Discord Developer Portal](https://discord.com/developers/applications "Discord Developer Portal").

-GUILDS: A list of guild IDs where the bot is allowed to run.

 CHANNELS: A list of channel IDs where the bot is allowed to run.